instill-ai/cortex/README.md

 ## Notice

-- When digesting the toolkit ModelCard, you need to provide the stylesheet that starts from the markdown-body class
+- When digesting the toolkit ModelReadmeMarkdown, you need to provide the stylesheet that starts from the markdown-body class